 Damascus steel was originally founded in India and was later passed on to the East by the blacksmiths in India.
 Eventually, the steel was introduced in Damascus, Syria.
 Many people have different theories about why steel is called Damascus, but that is a different story.

-The first account of Damascus steel was recorded in the third century, and it was called Wootz back then.
+The first account of original Damascus steel was recorded in the third century, and it was called Wootz back then.
 The steel was formed by melting chunks of iron and steel in pots of clay.

-The mystery that unfolds is that blacksmiths today do not really know how the Damascus steel is made, as the true way of creating it was lost somewhere in the 17th century when the people who knew the right way of making it passed away.
+The mystery that unfolds is that blacksmiths today do not really know how the so called Damascus steel is made, as the true way of creating it was lost somewhere in the 17th century when the people who knew the right way of making it passed away.
 To date, no one really knows what kind of alloy was used in the making of Damascus.
 However, people have tried to mimic the process of creating the same Damascus steel and have come fairly close.

 How is It Made Today?